jmfontaine/kornak/README.txt

-Kornak is a framework build on top of Zend Framework.
+Kornak is a set of components built to be primarily used with Zend Framework but most of them can can be used alone.

 http://www.kornak-framework.org/